For Sale by Owner (FSBO) in Canada

 • Buyer perception: Some buyers assume FSBO listings are overpriced or poorly prepared.

-Alternatives to FSBO (Commission-Focused)
+Alternatives to FSBO

 If your goal is to reduce cost rather than go fully DIY, consider these options:

-Flat-Fee MLS® / Mere Posting (Limited Service)
+Flat-Fee MLS® (entry)/ Mere Posting

 A licensed brokerage lists your property on MLS®/REALTOR.ca for a fixed fee with minimal services.

-• You set any buyer-agent commission
+• You determine the buyer-agent commission.

-• You handle marketing, showings, and negotiations
+• You handle marketing, showings, and negotiations.

-• Optional add-on services available
+• Optional add-on services available.

-Discount or Reduced-Commission Full Service
+Discount Full Service

 A licensed listing agent provides full representation at a reduced percentage or fixed fee.

-• You retain expert marketing and negotiation
+• You retain professional marketing and negotiation.

-• Professional support throughout the process
+• Professional support throughout the process.

-• Lower total cost than traditional full service
+• Lower total cost than traditional full service.

 Pay only for specific elements without full listing representation.

-• Pricing consultation
+• Pricing consultation.

-• Paperwork drafting
+• Paperwork drafting.

-• Offer-night strategy
+• Offer-night strategy.

-• Professional photography
+• Professional photography.

-Private Sale (Non-MLS) Platforms
+Private Sale (Non-MLS)

 Classifieds/FSBO websites for basic exposure at a lower cost.